-The CalSavers Retirement Savings Program is a new portable workplace retirement savings program for private sector workers whose employers are unable to offer their employees a way to save for retirement.
+The CalSavers Retirement Savings Program is portable workplace retirement savings program for private sector workers whose employers are unable to offer their employees a way to save for retirement.
 CalSavers is run by the state and funded by modest employee contributions, so it involves minimal requirements for employers.
 You can learn more by signing up for an upcoming educational event, or read on for an overview of what small businesses need to know about the program.
 As of September 30, 2020, employers with more than 100 employees are required to provide a qualified retirement option, or enable their employees to make an automatic contribution from their paycheck into their CalSavers account.

 What is CalSavers?

 - CalSavers is a voluntary workplace retirement savings program being implemented by the state that enables small businesses and employees to make an automatic payroll contribution into a personal IRA retirement account overseen by the CalSavers Retirement Savings Investment Board.

 - The program is designed to be self-sustaining, so there will be no taxpayer funding and no employer or state liability for the program.